pivotal-mea-pa/qnb-workshop/dotnet-funnyquotes-workshop/2_basic-push.en.md

 **Note:** Proceed with this step if you want to create all the services at once.
 Otherwise, each lab has the instructions for creating each service when they are needed.

 ### Steps
 1. Execute the `create-services.bat` file in the scripts directory.

-**Note:** Wait until the services are created before proceeding.
+Wait until all services are created before proceeding.
 1. Push the FunnyQuotesServicesOwin backend, and the FunnyQuotesUICore frontend.

     ```